There once was girl who wrote a book in 8th grade algebra...

 Nikki started writing her first novel at the age of 12, which she still has tucked away in a briefcase.
 Despite a very successful short story publication with Cricket Magazine in 2007, she continued to treat her writing addiction as a hobby until a drop in the economy presented her with an abundance of free time that she used to focus on making it her career.

-Nikki lives in the magnificent Pacific Northwest with her sweet horse, a clever kitty, and one slightly crazy dog.
+Nikki lives in the magnificent Pacific Northwest with her sweet old horse and a clever feline assistant.
 She feeds her imagination by sitting on the ocean in her kayak gazing out across the never-ending water or hanging from a rope in a cave, embraced by darkness and the sound of dripping water.
 She finds peace through practicing iaido or shooting her longbow.

 The Girl and the Clockwork Cat (Clockwork Enterprises #1):